wyattscarpenter/n1pizza/readme.txt

 * despite tumblr's goading, I did not try to facilitate any sort of customization options into this theme.
 Please use the "custom css" option (which I did enable) or edit the html directly.
 In fact, I release this project into the public domain so that you may do with your modified copies what you wish!

 * tumblr insists I upload all screenshots as strictly 630x450, as though that were a screen resolution anyone uses, so I've only provided them one due to the amount of hassle.
-Also, the thumbnail is required to be precisely 375x250, as though that was thumbnail size.
+Also, the thumbnail is required to be precisely 375x250, as though that were thumbnail size.
 Weird.

 * this project is hosted on github at https://github.com/wyattscarpenter/n1pizza, but I did not link my github to tumblr because they want read/write access to all of my repos (public AND private) which is not something to give lightly.